GHOST-Aram/e-commerce-api/README.md

 npm test
 ```

-All the microservice apps in this project use the same testing library and configurations.
+All the apps in this project use the same testing library and configurations.
 To test the other apps, use either of the above methods.
 Remember to substitute the app name with the desired target app name.

-## Running the microservice apps in development mode.
+## Running the apps in development mode.
-Similar to installing dependencies and testing, the microservices and also be run independently in development mode.

-The microservices can be run in two different ways:
+The apps can be run independently in development mode using either of the following ways:
 - From the main project directory.
 - From within the target app.

 #### 1. From the main project directory.
-The command for testing an individual microservice in dev mode follows the following format
+The command for testing an individual app in dev mode follows the following format

 ```
 npm run <app-name>